Union Jack: Terminology

-The terms Union Jack and Union Flag are both used historically for describing the national flag of the United Kingdom.
+The terms Union Jack and Union Flag are both used for describing the national flag of the United Kingdom.

-Initially, the flag was termed the 'British flag' or 'flag of Britain', and the term 'Union' first appeared in 1625.
+Initially, the flag was termed the "British flag" or "flag of Britain", and the term "Union" first appeared in 1625.
 The etymology of jack in the context of flagstaffs reaches back to Middle German.
 The suffix -kin was used in Middle Dutch and Middle German as a diminutive.
 Examples occur in both Chaucer and Langland though the form is unknown in Old English.
 John is a common male forename (going back to the Bible), appearing in Dutch as Jan.
 Both languages use it as a generic form for a man in general.
 The two were combined in the Middle Dutch Janke, whence Middle French Jakke and Middle English Jack.
 Jack came to be used to identify all manner of particularly small objects or small versions of larger ones.
 The Oxford English Dictionary has definition III.21 "Something insignificant, or smaller than the normal size" and gives examples from 1530 to 2014 of this usage.
 Further examples in the compounds section at 2b illustrate this.
 The original maritime flag use of jack was "A ship's flag of a smaller size than the ensign, used at sea as a signal, or as an identifying device".
 The jack was flown in the bows or from the head of the spritsail mast to indicate the vessel's nationality: "You are alsoe for this present service to keepe in yo^{r} Jack at yo^{r} Boultspritt end and yo^{r} Pendant and yo^{r} Ordinance" The Union Flag when instantiated as a small jack became known as the "Union Jack" and this later term transferred to more general usage of the Union Flag.